Consolidation Agent

 Prerequisites

-• Group consolidation platform with native IFRS + US GAAP support: SAP S/4HANA Group Reporting, OneStream, Oracle FCCS, IBM Cognos Controller, Tagetik, Workiva, LucaNet
+- A group consolidation platform with native IFRS and US GAAP support, such as SAP S/4HANA Group Reporting, OneStream, Oracle FCCS, IBM Cognos Controller, Tagetik, Workiva, or LucaNet

-• Multi-entity ERP with chart of accounts mapping infrastructure: SAP S/4HANA Universal Journal, Oracle Cloud, Workday Financial Management, Microsoft D365 Finance, NetSuite OneWorld
+- A multi-entity ERP with chart-of-accounts mapping infrastructure, such as SAP S/4HANA Universal Journal, Oracle Cloud, Workday Financial Management, Microsoft D365 Finance, or NetSuite OneWorld

-• FX rate library with closing, average and historical rates from authoritative sources: ECB euro reference rates, Bank of England spot rates, US Federal Reserve H.10, Bloomberg BFIX, Refinitiv WM/Reuters
+- An FX rate library with closing, average, and historical rates from authoritative sources: ECB euro reference rates, Bank of England spot rates, the US Federal Reserve H.10, Bloomberg BFIX, and Refinitiv WM/Reuters

-• Purchase accounting database with acquisition date balance sheets, fair value adjustments, goodwill allocation by CGU, intangible asset useful lives - per ASC 805 + IFRS 3 measurement period documentation
+- A purchase-accounting database with acquisition-date balance sheets, fair-value adjustments, goodwill allocation by CGU, and intangible-asset useful lives, documented per the ASC 805 and IFRS 3 measurement period

-• ESEF iXBRL tagging infrastructure (Workiva Wdesk, IRIS Carbon, ParsePort, CoreFiling Seahorse) with current taxonomies (ESMA ESEF + IFRS Foundation + US GAAP FASB)
+- ESEF iXBRL tagging infrastructure (Workiva Wdesk, IRIS Carbon, ParsePort, CoreFiling Seahorse) with the current ESMA ESEF, IFRS Foundation, and US GAAP FASB taxonomies

-• ICFR controls evidence repository for SOX 404 + UK FRC Provision 29 + Big-4 PCAOB AS 2110 substantive testing audit trail with WORM immutable storage and eIDAS QSEAL timestamps
+- An ICFR controls evidence repository for the SOX 404, UK FRC Provision 29, and Big-4 PCAOB AS 2110 substantive-testing audit trail, with WORM immutable storage and eIDAS QSEAL timestamps

 Infrastructure Contribution

-Agent integrates with the Decision Layer Consolidation for centralised group governance reused by Intercompany Agent and Tax Provision Agent.
-Consumes ERP entity registers (SAP S/4HANA, Oracle, Workday, Microsoft D365), trial balances and reporting packages from all in-scope subsidiaries, FX rate library, purchase accounting database, equity method investment register, goodwill allocation by CGU, accounting policy harmonisation matrix and Pillar Two qualification status.
-Delivers IFRS 10 control assessment, package validation, chart of accounts mapping, functional currency determination, FX translation with CTA isolation, capital consolidation with goodwill recognition, debt/revenue/expense elimination, unrealised inventory profit elimination with deferred tax, equity method pickup, NCI computation, goodwill impairment workpapers, multi-GAAP bridge, ESEF iXBRL tagging and complete PCAOB AS 2110 + AU-C 600 audit trail.
-Cert-Ready architecture with PCAOB AS 2110 + AICPA AU-C 600 + ISA 600 + SEC + FRC + ESMA substantive testing audit trail.
+The Agent integrates with the Decision Layer Consolidation for centralised group governance, which the Intercompany Agent and Tax Provision Agent reuse.
+It consumes ERP entity registers from SAP S/4HANA, Oracle, Workday, and Microsoft D365, the trial balances and reporting packages from all in-scope subsidiaries, the FX rate library, the purchase-accounting database, the equity-method investment register, the goodwill allocation by CGU, the accounting-policy harmonisation matrix, and the Pillar Two qualification status.
+It delivers the IFRS 10 control assessment, package validation, chart-of-accounts mapping, functional-currency determination, FX translation with CTA isolation, capital consolidation with goodwill recognition, debt, revenue, and expense elimination, unrealised inventory-profit elimination with deferred tax, equity-method pickup, NCI computation, goodwill-impairment workpapers, the multi-GAAP bridge, ESEF iXBRL tagging, and a complete PCAOB AS 2110 and AU-C 600 audit trail.
+The architecture is cert-ready, carrying the PCAOB AS 2110, AICPA AU-C 600, ISA 600, and SEC, FRC, and ESMA substantive-testing audit trail.

 What this assessment contains: 9 slides for your leadership team